bbockelm/DBS/DBS3/Server/JAVA/src/cms/dbs/commons/exceptions/readme.txt

 3.The third kind of exception is the runtime exception.
 These are exceptional conditions that are internal to the application, and that the application usually cannot anticipate or recover from.
 These usually indicate programming bugs, such as logic errors or improper use of an API.
 For example, consider the application described previously that passes a file name to the constructor for FileReader.
 If a logic error causes a null to be passed to the constructor, the constructor will throw NullPointerException.
 The application can catch this exception, but it probably makes more sense to eliminate the bug that caused the exception to occur.
 Runtime exceptions are not subject to the Catch or Specify Requirement.
 Runtime exceptions are those indicated by RuntimeException and its subclasses.
 Errors and runtime exceptions are collectively known as unchecked exceptions.

 Also there is no "quit" application option in our case, so our policy will be "No Exception Left Unhandled" approach.

+That also means that we MUST always have a "finally" block in the code.

+We should "Chain" exceptions and may also print Stack Trace to Tomcat log.